What is a Social Media Policy?

-About a year ago, Apple unveiled a new set of emojis.
-The much anticipated update included the option to change the skin color of human emojis to better represent human diversity.
-Unfortunately Clorox overlooked this important fact when the update was released.
+A few years ago, Apple unveiled a new set of emojis.
+The much-anticipated update included the option to change the skin color of human emojis to better represent human diversity.
+Unfortunately, Clorox overlooked this important fact when the update was released.

 The Twitter account of Clorox sent out a tweet with a Clorox bleach bottle, the bottle was a mosaic comprised of emojis.
 They accompanied the image with the caption, “New emojis are alright but where’s the bleach.”

 What Clorox’s team thought was a seemingly innocuous tweet actually set off a firestorm on Twitter.
-The tweet came off as racist as people inferred that Clorox was saying that they’d prefer the emojis be all white and the way to do that was bleach all the dark skinned emojis.
+The tweet came off as racist as people inferred that Clorox was saying that they’d prefer the emojis be all white and the way to do that was to bleach all the dark-skinned emojis.